 The Nina Kondelos Prize is awarded to a female neuroscientist for outstanding contribution to basic or clinical neuroscience research.
 The Nina Kondelos Prize was made possible by a donation to the Society by Professor George Paxinos, and it is named after his late sister.
 The Nina Kondelos Prize was awarded for the first time in 2007 at the IBRO2007 World Congress of Neuroscience in Melbourne.
 Successful nominees will receive a certificate and prize money of $500.
-The winner will be invited to present the Nina Kondelos Award Lecture during the 2020 Perth ANS meeting.
+The award winner will be acknowledged at the ANS AGM online on 9 December 2020 and will be invited to present the Nina Kondelos Award Lecture at the ANS Online meeting on 9 December 2020.

 How to Apply